 For more on that thought, check out Fred Nikgohar’s call for “low cost sensors” on hizook.

 - 12 Advances in Medical Robotics – (Information Week) Alison Diana captures a list of recent (and past) systems that help in medicine including the InTouch Health RP7i and the NurseBot from University of Pittsburgh, the University of Michigan, and Carnegie Mellon University.

 - When Only a Robotic Video Presence Will Do – (Nashua Telegraph) vGo gives a nice presentation in this article showing off the video and the better glam photos of the product with cofounder/COO Tom Ryden.
 One part of the interview I found enlightening:

 Another major decision was the height of the “face.”
 It’s roughly at eye level for people in chairs.
 This makes it slightly awkward to talk to a Vgo for any length of time standing up, but seated meetings are the business world’s most common videoconference format.
 Further, if it had been much taller, a much larger, heavier base would have been needed for stability, which would have cut down on the battery life.

-I can appreciate the tradeoff.
+We can appreciate the tradeoff.